 I’ve also just discovered the Traveler’s Literary Companion series (I’m in the middle of their book on South Africa).
 These books are compilations of short stories and novel extracts from the country in question, allowing you to absorb the culture through the eyes of local writers.
 I will definitely buy the Companion to Spain before my next trip…

-All my readers can get a 5% discount on small group tours in Barcelona with LivSpain.
+All my readers can get a 5% discount on small group tours in

 Just use discount code WORLDWIDEWRITER